ukan-computational-acoustics/ca-knowledgebase/tutorials/bem/BEM_in_words.md

 Suppose we have an incoming acoustic wave $u^i$ and a scattering obstacle $\Omega$, and we want to determine the amplitude of the scattered acoustic field $u^s(x)$, i.e. how much sound has bounced back, at any point $x$ in the region surrounding the obstacle?

 Physically, the idea of BEM may be interpreted as covering the obstacle in lots of tiny speakers.
-(Each microphone is analogy for the more officially-named _point soure_ or the _Green's function_.)
+(Each microphone is analogy for the more officially-named _point source_ or the _Green's function_.)
 The aim of BEM is to solve a different problem; to adjust the volume on each speaker individually so that the combined amplitude of all of the microphones, if we were listening away from the obstacle, is the same as the scattered acoustic field $u^s$ in our original problem.

 To solve the BEM problem, i.e. to fine tune the volume on each microphone, we must solve a problem on the surface of $\Omega$, rather than in the area surrounding $\Omega$.
 We will write $\partial\Omega$ to represent the surface.
 Practically this can be appealing, because this problem is usually simpler: in a lower spatial dimensions and on a bounded domain.
-For example, modelling scattering by a cube, most of the computational work will be done on the circumferance on the square faces of the cube.
+For example, modelling scattering by a cube, most of the computational work will be done on the circumference on the square faces of the cube.

 ## Representation in terms of point sources